rohanfaiyazkhan/elventy-blog-scratch/src/posts/tech/detecting-and-cropping-a-face-from-an-image.md

 title: Detecting and Cropping a Face from an Image Using HAAR Cascade Classifier and MTCNN
 author: Rohan Faiyaz Khan
 tags: ['machine learning', 'computer vision', 'face detection']
+excerpt: Detecting a face from an image is an important step to many computer vision applications, for instance extracting features from a face using a model like VGGFace2.
+This tutorial goes over two well known approaches- HAAR Cascade Classifier using OpenCV and a Convolutional Neural Network, specifically MTCNN
 date: 2021-12-05
 ---